ProjectOpenSea/stream-js/docs/README.md

 We recommend switching to Node.js version 16 to make sure common crypto dependencies work.
 Our minimum supported version is 16.11.0.

 - If you have Node Version Manager, run `nvm use` to ensure a compatible version is being used.
-- Install this package with `yarn install --save @opensea/stream-api`
+- Install this package with `yarn add --dev @opensea/stream-api`

 # Getting Started